sanchitprakash/Image-Scrapper/README.md

 # Image-Scrapper
-Scrap specified images from Google and download them in parallel to create datasets efficiently for training your neural networks.
+Scrape specified images from Google and download them in parallel to create datasets efficiently for training your neural networks.

 ## Requirments
 Install the required dependencies: